Blatnaya pesnya

 Blatnaya pesnya (блатная песня, "criminals' song") or blatnyak (блатняк) is a genre of Russian song characterized by depictions of criminal subculture and the urban underworld which are often romanticized and have criminally-perverted humor in nature.

 Terminology

 In the post-Soviet era, blatnaya pesnya are marketed largely under the more generalized name "Russian chanson" (русский шансон).
 Coined in the 1990s, "Russian chanson" has become a marketing neologism akin to world music.
-These songs are sometimes termed blatnaya muzika ("criminal music"), which is also the name of a guide to criminal slang used by NKVD agents, the predecessors of the KGB.
 Some collections identify these songs as ulichnaia pesnia or "street songs" (уличные песни), allowing for the inclusion of pieces that do not explicitly involve references to criminal behaviour.
 According to Robert A. Rothstein, this terminological fluidity: "reflects the fact that what makes a song blatnaia is more a question of style and tone than of literal content."

 Characteristics

 Thematically, blatnaya pesnya focus on injustice and oppression under a political system, depictions of prison life, and celebrations of criminal life and thieves' code of honour.
 These themes are sometimes combined with sexual innuendo as well as elements of irony and humour.
 The use of fenya, an underworld slang, is characteristic of blatnaya pesnya lyrics.
 Also known as blatnoy language (блатной язык), fenya follows the grammatical structure of the Russian language, but borrows vocabulary from Ukrainian and Yiddish, as well as other languages, including French and Greek.
 In terms of structure, blatnaya pesnya generally lack choruses, instead consisting of long narratives composed strictly of verses.

 Blatnaya pesnya have simple melodies, and root position tonic, dominant, and subdominant chords largely constitute the harmonic accompaniment.
 Consistent oscillation between tonic and dominant chords generally characterize the harmonic movement in these songs.
 Instrumentation varies, although contemporary songs make use of synthesizer sounds and supporting vocal arrangements.
 Blatnaya pesnya (under the umbrella term shanson) have also been associated with Klezmer, with an interplay between the genres beginning in nineteenth-century Odessa.
 "Klezmer-blatnoi hybrids" continue to be performed today, such as the Yiddish satire "Mein Yihus" ("my elder brother is a card shark, my mother is a prostitute").
 Instrumental similarities link the genres, including the prevalence of up-tempo clarinets, horns, and accordion.